honkimi/SwipePalletView/README.md

 cp -r /path/to/swipepalletview library/
 ```

-in your settings.gradle, add `, ':library:bootroid'`
+in your settings.gradle, add `, ':library:swipepalletview'`
-in your app's build.gradle `dependencies`, add `compile project(':library:bootroid')`
+in your app's build.gradle `dependencies`, add `compile project(':library:swipepalletview')`

 ## Usage